Alluxio/alluxio/docs/en/core-services/Caching.md

 into two distinct categories.

 - **UFS (Under File Storage, also referred to as the under storage)**
-    - This storage is represented as the space which is not managed by Alluxio.
+    - This storage is represented as space which is not managed by Alluxio.
     UFS storage may come from an external file system, including HDFS or S3.
     Alluxio may connect to one or more of these UFSs and expose them within a single namespace.
     - Typically, UFS storage is aimed at storing large amounts of data persistently for extended